saltukalakus/auth0-show-rules-on-clients/README.md

 * Export rules-clients table as a CSV file.

 ## How It Works
-In [Auth0](https://auth0.com) dashboard, enabled rules are applied on every client by default.
-However, it is quite logical to add some white list logic to the beginning of the rule scripts so that particular rules are applied only to some selected clients.
-Below you can find alternative two ways of coding this type of rules.
-So if all or some of your rules have this kind of whitelist logic, this add-on will happily detect and show rules vs clients relation correctly.
+In [Auth0](https://auth0.com) dashboard, activated rules are applied on every client by default.
+However, it is quite logical to apply some rules only to some of the clients (whitelist).
+Inserting clientID or clientName based whitelist logic to rules script can make it possible to apply rules  only to some selected clients.
+Below you can find sample two ways of whitelist behaviour.
+This extension assumes all rules have whitelist logic, then will happily detect and show rules vs clients relation correctly.

 ### Rule type - 1
 Skip code if the client is not in whitelist